Frequently Asked Questions

 Please note that there is no association between WaterSums and any of the software or companies named below.
 There is no implication of support for WaterSums by any of these companies in the use of their names which are provided solely to assist potential customers of WaterSums.
 Likewise, WaterSums is not implying any support for these companies by listing them here.
 The names of companies or products may be trademarks of their respective owners.

-Other network analysis software is also available with various different characteristics:
+Other network analysis software tools are also available with various different characteristics:

-- Some uses the EPANET engine, while other software provides its own analysis engine.
+• Some use the EPANET engine, while other software provides its own analysis engine.

-- Some integrates with Autodesk, Inc AutoCAD® or Esri® ArcGIS® software platforms.
+• Some integrate with Autodesk Inc AutoCAD®, or Esri® ArcGIS® software platforms.

-- Some does not include transient (water hammer) analysis, while other software makes it available as an integrated or standalone option at extra cost.
+• Some do not include transient (water hammer) analysis, while others make it available as an integrated or standalone option at extra cost.

 A list of common network analysis software is shown below.
 If there is no specific note, you can assume that the software includes water hammer analysis as well as extended time analysis.
 If any corrections are required, please advise as soon as possible.